ACZaidan/website/README.md

 -   It is imperative to think carefully about what levels of knowledge and comprehension we want tests to measure, because 91 percent of college exam questions assess lower-level comprehension rather than more complex thinking skills (Walvoord & Anderson, 1998) - and counts for 75% of the grade - implement higher levels

--   Lifeline: Stats builds on top of each concept so if you didn\`t get it this far go to office hours, tutoring or any of the avaliable reseources, otherwise you will only get more lost from next class on
+-   Lifeline: Stats builds on top of each concept so if you didn\`t get it this far go to office hours, tutoring or any of the available reseources, otherwise you will only get more lost from next class on

+-   Openstax, Merlot, OER commons - Open education resources to get slides for class

+-   More structured assignments in the beginning

+-   Try to also be a statistics tutor, make it an assignment to show up and have a chat with me_or office hours if those times don't work